Travelling during a pandemic isn't simple

 - Do I need to take a second test whilst travelling to this country?

 Do I need to fill in a form for my return to the UK?

 At present, you do need to fill in a form for your return.

 At the time of writing you need to complete it before you arrive in the UK from any country though you cannot submit the form until 48 hours before you’re due to arrive.

 You can find all the up to date details and links to the form here.

 What are the social distancing rules for the country I'm going on holiday to?

 For this, you need to click on the ‘Coronavirus’ page to find out what’s in place for the country you’re travelling to.

-This is how it currently looks for Germany:
+This is how it currently looked for Germany back in 2020:

 This is so important to read through to understand where you’ll need to wear a mask and what restrictions are currently in place that may affect your holiday.